Nay-AbiAkl/Video-K-Net/README.md

 ```bash
 sh ./tools/inference_kitti_step.sh ./configs/det/video_knet_kitti_step/video_knet_s3_r50_rpn_1x_kitti_step__sigmoid_stride2_mask_embed_link_ffn_joint_train.py $MODEL_DIR $OUT_DIR
 ```

+To train and test on Kitti-Step, use the main branch.
+To train and test on Waymo, use the Waymo branch.

 Since the images are saved, we also added a script to make a video out of them for better visualization.
 Make sure to set the correct path to the saved images directory.